-AM provides the UMA resource_set REST endpoint, as documented in the OAuth 2.0 Resource Registration specification, to let UMA resource servers register and manage resources.
+AM provides the UMA resource\set REST endpoint, as documented in the OAuth 2.0 Resource Registration specification, to let UMA resource servers register and manage resources.

-The endpoint requires a protection API token (PAT), which is an OAuth 2.0 access token with a scope of uma_protection.
+The endpoint requires a Protection API Token (PAT), which is an OAuth 2.0 access token with a scope of uma\protection.
 A resource server must acquire a PAT in order to use the resource set endpoint.

-To Acquire a PAT
+For more information, see "To Acquire a PAT".